Tuesday, May 28, 2013

 Body count: 5

-Most of them are disposed in a ways that would make Mike Hammer blush.
+Most of them are disposed of in a way that would make Mike Hammer blush.
 And while speaking of these methods, I should probably add another corpse to the grand total.
-Because there's this pathetic hunchback-ed criminal and Shaft (1) jams the flashlight into his eye, then (2) tortures him by stepping on his ankle and twisting it until he gets confession and (3) finally snaps his neck by driving a car over the poor bastard.
-I don't think he actually kills him because later some policeman mentions that "he had crippled somebody" and Shaft himself concludes his works by saying that "If he tried again with the blowgun , it would be from a wheelchair"
+Because there's this pathetic hunchback-ed criminal, and Shaft (1) jams the flashlight into his eye, then (2) tortures him by stepping on his ankle and twisting it until he gets a confession, and (3) finally snaps his neck by driving a car over the poor bastard.
+I don't think he actually kills him because later, some policeman mentions that "he had crippled somebody", and Shaft himself concludes his works by saying that "If he tried again with the blowgun, it would be from a wheelchair"

-Body count is also not accurate and complete unless I add a couple of birds to it.
-There's a scene where he shoots another asshole and unfortunate guy's body falls into some kind of bird cage containing two vulture birds.
+The body count is also not accurate and complete unless I add a couple of birds to it.
+There's a scene where he shoots another asshole, and the unfortunate guy's body falls into some kind of birdcage containing two vulture birds.
 Shaft doesn't like them, so he just shoots them too.

 Dames: